charles-vdulac/django-roa/docs/specifications.rst

       resources, useful to switch from a local development to a production remote server in a breath.
     * ``ROA_FORMAT``: A string, turn to "xml" if you prefer this serialization format over the default one (json).
+Note that json serialization doesn't work with BooleanFields set to None because of #5563 Django's bug.
     * ``ROA_DJANGO_ERRORS``: A boolean, turn to True if you use the ``MethodDispatcher`` class from ``django_roa_server``, it will display more readable errors.